-Key strategies focus on achieving the vision with detailed objectives and targets to guide park and site management and decision-making over the next ten years.
+Key strategies focus on achieving the vision, with detailed objectives and targets to guide park and site management and decision making over the next 10 years.
 Targets have been prioritized with specific dates where feasible.
-Where no dates have been referenced, the target will be achievable over the period of the plan based on opportunities, agency priorities and capacity of the national parks.
-Annual management plan updates will engage Indigenous partners, partners, local communities, stakeholders and the general public in discussion on the status and implementation of the plan.
+Where no dates have been referenced, the target will be achievable over the period of the plan.
+Achieving targets will be based on opportunities, agency priorities, resources and capacity of the national parks.
+Parks Canada is committed to working collaboratively with Indigenous Nations whose traditionally used lands and waters include Mount Revelstoke and Glacier national parks, recognizing that this work must consider the capacity, interests and protocols of the respective nations.
+Annual management plan updates will engage Indigenous and other partners, local communities, stakeholders and the general public in discussion on the status and implementation of the plan.

-Four key strategies frame the management direction for Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site with specific focus on management priorities.
-The four key strategies include elements of landscape-scale conservation and climate change, both important factors influencing the future of the mountain parks.
+Four key strategies frame the management direction for Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site.
+Elements of landscape-scale conservation and climate change are integrated throughout the key strategies and management areas with a focus on monitoring, mitigation and adaptation.